 Step 6: Apply Clear Coat

-The clear coat should be applied in several and thin paints.
+The clear coat or topcoat f11 should be applied in several and thin paints.

 Step 7: Wait To Dry

 Wait for about 10 minutes; the clear coat will be dry.
 Then you can remove the playing cards, and the wheels are ready to face the harsh conditions of the road.

 It will remain unshakable even when driving in rain, mud or the humidified environment.
 For Chassis and Frame paint you can visit damntools.com.

 1. What is the best paint for aluminium wheels?

 Any high temp paint can work correctly on aluminium wheels.

 Yes!
 You can, using epoxy primer, but it requires proper preparation.
 It blends well with rubber-aluminium and fiberglass.

 3. Is it applicable to sand and paint aluminium wheels?